culture

 It's appreciated but never expected.
 Don't feel obligated.
 Spain isn't the US, and tipping isn't a social contract.

-Spanish conversations may feel like a lot, especially if you're not from southern Europe.
-Here's what to expect:
+Spanish conversations may feel intense, especially if you're not from southern Europe.

 Conversation Topics